 • One (1) official transcript from each institution you have attended

-Applicants from the class of 2014 will apply through UFunds, Brown's online application system.
-The UFunds online application for the Churchill Scholarship will be available on September 24.
+Applicants from the class of 2015 will apply through UFunds, Brown's online application system.
+The UFunds online application for the Churchill Scholarship will be available September 2014

 - UPLOAD your completed application from the Churchill site.
 Save a PDF of the application and upload it to UFunds, Brown's online application system.